bizquigs/rosa-workshop-content/rosa-content/500-service-mesh/deploy-control-plane.md

     ```bash
     oc get pods -n istio-system -w
     ```
-    You should see output similar to the following:
+    It will take a minute, but eventually you should see output similar to the following:

     ```{.text .no-copy}
     NAME                                   READY   STATUS    RESTARTS   AGE